francoisgfx/ue2rv/README.md

 # ue2rv
-Takes High Res screenshot and sends it to Shotgrid RV.
+Takes High Res screenshot in Unreal Engine and sends it to Shotgrid RV.

 ## Installation
 - Add the ue2rv.py script in one of the folders specified in the documentations here : https://docs.unrealengine.com/scripting-the-unreal-editor-using-python/#pythonenvironmentandpathsintheunrealeditor